 Create a stake pool

-The stake pool manager controls the stake pool from a high level, and in exchange receives a fee in the form of SPL token staking derivatives.
+The stake pool manager controls the stake pool from a high level, and in exchange receives a fee in the form of SPL tokens.
 The manager sets the fee on creation.
 Let's create a pool with a 3% fee and a maximum of 1000 validator stake accounts: